mriekkin/pathfinder/doc/User_guide.md

 Benchmark mode creates a set of files under the subdirectory ```results/data```.
 These files are organized according to a timestamp and the originating problem set.
 The data are a set of CSV files where each file corresponds to a single scenario.
 For instance, the DAO problem set has 156 maps (and the same number of scenarios), so the results are a set of 156 CSV files.
 The [results file format](Results_file_format.md) is described in another document.

 We have provided Matlab/Octave scripts for analyzing the results.
 One may use either Matlab or Octave, but here we use Octave, which is [freely available](https://www.gnu.org/software/octave/).
-To run the scripts, start Octave and navigate to the subdirectory ```results/```.
+To run the scripts, start Octave and navigate to the subdirectory ```results```.
 Then you can issue, in Octave, the following command

 ```octave
 results2